Birnberg, J. G. 1992. Managerial accounting: Yet another retrospective. Advances in Management Accounting (1): 1-19.

 The newest strand is the Behavioral strand and it is concerned with how people respond to managerial accounting techniques.
 This strand can be easily confused with the Management strand.
 The Behavioral strand focuses on how well (or bad) the management accounting system works.
 It does not offer prescriptions for success.
 The work of Argyris (1952) pointed out that the management and behavioral strands have related non-accounting cores.
 The Behavioral strand has been strongly influenced by the economics strand by altering key economic assumptions to produce Behavioral issues related to problems of measuring performance, non-monetary incentives, and company politics.
 The Behavioral strand's main contribution to managerial accounting is its focus with problems of poor system design that lead to inappropriate employee behavior.
 It helps point to whether the system, or the employees, is (are) dysfunctional.
 The Behavioral strand helps management understand people which is important since managers have to deal with the day-to-day problems of motivating and directing people.

-As pointed out by Shillinglaw and Horngren managerial accounting’s main future concern will be with decision model and system design issues.
+As pointed out by Shillinglaw and Horngren, managerial accounting’s main future concern will be with the decision model and system design issues.
 Also the type of data managers need has changed, activity-based cost systems will need to be continually monitored for relevance.
 Better performance measurement and incentive rewards will need to be integrated within the accounting system.